-In February 2014, IHPA undertook a mental health costing study to generate a data set on mental health services and costs in order to inform the development of the AMHCC Version 1.0 (V1.0) The aim of the costing study was to produce a robust consumer level dataset that is representative of mental health services provided in Australia.
+In 2014, IHPA initiated a mental health costing study to generate data on mental health services and costs to inform the development of the AMHCC Version 1.0 (V1.0).
+The study resulted in the creation of a robust consumer level dataset representative of mental health services provided in Australia.